Section A: UK Care Worker Visa Rules

 What are the salary requirements for extending a Care Worker Visa?

-For extensions, your salary must be the higher of £25,000 per year (£12.82 per hour) or the occupation-specific going rate.
-This transitional threshold is lower than the general Skilled Worker rate of £41,700 to support existing workers.
+For extensions, your salary should be the higher of £25,000 per year (£12.82 per hour) or the occupation-specific going rate.
+This transitional threshold is lower than the general Skilled Worker rate of £41,700 and supports existing workers.
+Settlement requires the full going rate.

 How do I extend my Care Worker Visa?

 Apply online via GOV.UK up to three months before your current visa expires.
 Secure a new Certificate of Sponsorship (CoS) from your sponsor, gather documents (such as proof of identity, English proficiency, and savings of at least £1,270), pay the fee (£304 for up to three years or £590 for more), and submit biometrics.
-Processing takes about three weeks from outside the UK or eight weeks from inside.
+Processing is typically around three weeks from outside the UK or eight weeks from inside, subject to service availability.

 Can I switch employers on a Care Worker Visa?

-Yes, existing holders can switch employers under transitional rules until 22 July 2028, but the new role must be in the same SOC code (6135 or 6136).
+Yes, existing holders can switch employers under transitional rules until 22 July 2028, but the new role should be in the same SOC code (6135 or 6136).
 Obtain a new CoS from a licensed sponsor, apply to update your visa before starting, and ensure the job meets salary and skill level requirements.
-Do not begin the new job until approved to avoid breaching conditions.
+Do not begin the new job until approved.

 What happens if I want to change jobs to a different occupation code?